mmmaly/chcemvediet/README.md

 a rule, templates with lots of text but no structrure are translated in place and templates with lots of structure but short on text are translated via the localization file.

 Templates with their own translated versions can be edited directly.
 Editing templates with no in place translation is a bit more complicated.
-To change the Slovak translation of such template, open localization file `locale/sk/LC_MESSAGES/django.po`, find the translations, edit them and compile them:
+To change the translation of such template, open localization file `locale/{sk,en}/LC_MESSAGES/django.po`, find the translations, edit them and compile them:

 	$ cd chcemvediet/chcemvediet
 	$ ../env/bin/python ../manage.py compilemessages

-To change the English translation of such template, foremost, change the English text directly in the template and regenerate the localization file:

-	$ cd chcemvediet/chcemvediet
-	$ ../env/bin/python ../manage.py makemessages -l sk

-Then update respective Slovak translations in the localization file and compile them.
-Don't forget to commit and push your changes to the repository.